nus-cs2103-AY2122S1/tp/docs/team/lzher385.md

   * What it does: allows the user to associate a friend in his contact list with a game that was previously recorded.
   * Justification: This feature improves the product significantly because a user is able to note down what games his/her friends play.

-* **New Feature**: Added a history command that allows the user to navigate to previous commands using up/down keys.

 * **Code contributed**: [RepoSense link]()

 * **Documentation**:
   * User Guide: